Data-driven assessment of arch vortices in simplified urban flows: Numerical simulations

+\alvaro{As we focus on the flow near the obstacles, the following region is extracted from the computational domain: $0\leq y/h \leq 2$ and $-1.5\leq z/h \leq1.5$.
+For the streamwise direction, we use $-1\leq x/h \leq5$ for the SF regime, $-1\leq x/h \leq7$ for WI, and $-1\leq x/h \leq11$ for IR, owing to the change in the separation between the obstacles.
+Using this reduced domain, we consider 225, 215, and 90 three-dimensional instantaneous fields of the three components of the velocity to perform the modal decompositions on the SF, WI, and IR flow regimes, respectively.
+Note that additional analyses conducted with a larger number of snapshots did not yield significant differences in the large-scale structures identified by the methods; hence, results are considered to be converged with the previous sets of snapshots.
+The previous fields were spectrally interpolated from the original SEM mesh to another one with a coarser resolution}.
 The analyzed database has the temporal parameters gathered in Table \ref{tab: Numerical Simulation}.
-Note that this information is critical for the analysis of the spatio-temporal structures of the flow since they define the system's dynamical behavior, which is closely related to the time span and time step of the snapshots to be analyzed.
-All the introduced parameters are expressed in convective time units, i.e. a ratio between a characteristic length and a velocity.
-In the present case, time is obtained from the freestream velocity $U_\infty$ and the height of the obstacle, $h$.
+Note that this information is critical for the analysis of the spatio-temporal structures of the flow since they define the dynamical behavior of the system, which is closely related to the time span and time step of the snapshots to be analyzed. \alvaro{On this account, every database is obtained over a time span of the same order of magnitude, which is sufficient to accurately capture the low-frequency mechanisms occurring in the flow.} All the introduced parameters are expressed in convective time units, i.e. a ratio between a characteristic length and a velocity.
+In the present work, time is obtained from the freestream velocity $U_\infty$ and the height of the obstacle, $h$.
+In all cases, the Reynolds number is set to $Re_h=10,000$.